yegor256/blog/_drafts/xslt.md

 </html>
 {% endhighlight %}

-In order to create HTML JSP engine will have to call `get()` on object `rates` and render what's returned through `toString()`.
-It's a terrible design, for a few reasons.
+In order to create HTML, the JSP engine will have to call `get()` on object `rates` and render what's returned through `toString()`.
+It's a terrible design for a few reasons.
 First, the view is tightly coupled with the model.
 Second, the flexibility of rendering is very limited.
-Third, the result of rendering is not reusable and views are not stackable.
-There are many other reasons... more about it in one of the next articles.
+Third, the result of rendering is not reusable, and views are not stackable.
+There are many other reasons ... more about them in one of the next articles.

 Let's see how this should be done right.
 First, we let our model generate the output in XML format, for example: